+The notion of Lean Staffing is best paired with the concept of The Lean Startup.
 In his insightful book The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, Eric Ries speaks of his startup lessons learned at IMVU and from many other companies he came to know afterwards including Intuit.
+He speaks to the processes behind effective startups; Lean Staffing speaks to the people behind those same types of startups.

 In The Lean Startup and also his more recent book, The Leader’s Guide, Eric focuses on understanding on how to best find out what would best delights prospects, customers, and the market, how to build to that learning and gain adoption through minimal viable products, experiments and iteration into continuous improvement.
 If you haven’t read them, I highly recommend Eric’s books and the approaches we used at IMVU.

 One concept he speaks of is the 5 whys, an approach developed by Taiichi Ohno, one of the inventors of the Toyota Production System and described in his book Toyota Production System: Beyond Large-Scale Production.
-Eric points out that typically “what started as a technical problem actually turned out to be a human and process problem.“ He also frames a startup as a human institution navigating uncertainty.
-While being a strong proponent and having adopted of the Lean Startup principals, this site focuses more on the rest of the story: finding, hiring, developing and retaining the adaptive talent – the innovators and entrepreneurs that thrive on uncertainty to arrive at novel and compelling offerings.
+Eric points out: “what started as a technical problem actually turned out to be a human and process problem.“ He frames startup as human institutions navigating uncertainty.
+I remain a strong proponent and having adopted of the Lean Startup principals.
+This site focuses more on the rest of the story: finding, hiring, developing and retaining the adaptive talent – the innovators and entrepreneurs that thrive on uncertainty to arrive at novel and compelling offerings.

 As Paul Harvey used to say “and now, for the rest of the story…”